How to Prevent Burning Out as a Fitness Professional

 I wrote my first blog post in 2006.
-I just hit my 1700th+ blog post not too long ago.
-And this is not counting the hundreds of articles I’ve written on top of that.
+I now have over 200o+ posts on this site.
+And this is not counting the hundreds of articles I’ve written on top of that for other websites.

 It wasn’t until 2009-2010 that I invested in myself and hired someone to make a customized website for me.

 Quick shoutout to Copter Labs on that front.

 Nevertheless, I wrote hundreds of blog posts on my site and interacted with a lot of my readership before I “graduated” to being paid to write for other sites.
 I often joke that my high school English teachers would shit a copy of “Catcher in the Rye” if they knew I was a paid writer.